adithya2204/turtlebot3-multirobot-setup-guide/readme.md

 Perform initial pose estimation for each robot.

-Assign the first five 2D Nav Goals to tb3_0 to tb3_4 respectively for individual control.
+Assign the first five 2D Nav Goals to tb3_0 to tb3_4, respectively, for individual control.

 <br>
 <br>